• Home

 -keyout: It takes the private key as an argument and send that key to the CSR file example.com.csr

-Enter all the details which it asks during the CSR creation process.
+Enter all the details that it asks for during the CSR creation process.

 Country Name (2 letter code) [AU]:IN